AVanVlack/Header/README.md

 # Header Microservice

 A simple microservice for returning the headers sent with an http request.
-Built as a practice project.

 Running example on [heroku](https://vanvlack-header.herokuapp.com/).